paulodiovani/blog.diovani.com/technology/_drafts/2025-06-19-writing-a-resume-with-latex.md

 #### Creating custom commands

-It is already much better, but our `\subsection` headers are not looking great, and since they have several elements (role, company, dates) would be better to have different styles for each.
+It is already much better, but our `\subsection` headers are not looking great, and since they have several elements (role, company, dates) we could use different styles for each.

-One of doing that is to create a custom command with the `\newcommand` command.
+One way of doing that is to create a custom command with the `\newcommand` command.
 This allows to encapsulate formatting for reuse with minimal repetition.
 Another option is using the `\renewcommand`, which acts the same, but allows to change existing commands.

 Let's create a `\titleelements` command to allow display elements with different styles for a subsection.